Help improve this page

 . -

-Credential isolation – A Pod’s containers can only retrieve credentials for the IAM role that’s associated with the service account that the container uses.
+Credential isolation – When access to the Amazon EC2 Instance Metadata Service (IMDS) is restricted, a Pod’s containers can only retrieve credentials for the IAM role that’s associated with the service account that the container uses.
 A container never has access to credentials that are used by other containers in other Pods.
-When using Pod Identities, the Pod’s containers also have the permissions assigned to the Amazon EKS node IAM role, unless you block Pod access to the Amazon EC2 Instance Metadata Service (IMDS).
-For more information, see Restrict access to the instance profile assigned to the worker node
+If IMDS is not restricted, the Pod’s containers also have access to the Amazon EKS node IAM role and the containers may be able to gain access to credentials of IAM roles of other Pods on the same node.
+For more information, see Restrict access to the instance profile assigned to the worker node.

 Auditability – Access and event logging is available through Amazon CloudTrail to help facilitate retrospective auditing.